sandbox-bio/sandbox.bio/src/content/datepro-07-text-processing/steps/Step02.md

 operators in the input pattern. grep understands two different versions of regular expression syntax: [basic and extended](https://www.regular-expressions.info/posix.html).
-We will use the extended syntax for two reasons: (i) the basic does not support relevant operators, such as alternation; (ii) and to clearly differentiate exact matching from reg- ular expression matching.
+We will use the extended syntax for two reasons: (i) the basic does not support relevant operators, such as alternation; (ii) and to clearly differentiate exact matching from regular expression matching.
 Thus, we will start to use the `-E` option, which makes the command interpret the pattern as an extended regular expression.
 The equivalent long form to the `-E` option is `--extended-regexp`.
 We should note that this option does not affects the matching when using a pattern without any regular expression operator, such as MH.
 For example,